-Old Pentland MLo, with the Pentland Hills, PNMLo p.
-280 + pant- or pen[n]-: Drummond (2005) suggests that Blaeu's Penthland may show a trace of late Cumbric devoiced [t], Anglicised as [t], but as it is not reflected in other records or in modern pronunciation, it may well be a (Dutch-influenced?) engraver's error.
+Anglicised as $[\theta l]$ , but as it is not reflected in other records or in modern pronunciation, it may well be a (Dutch-influenced?) engraver's error.

 Trahenna Hill Pbl (Broughton) CPNS p.
-363 + torr- or treβ-, ? + -hen-: see Breeze (2006d) at p.
-57, but see discussion under hen and anheδ.
+363 + torr- or tre $\beta$ -, ? + -hen-: see Breeze (2006d) at p.
+57, but see discussion under hen and \anhe\delta.

-- c2) Lamplugh Cmb PNCmb pp. 405-6 + -bluch: in view of the absence of lenition, nant- may have been replaced here (see Quentel (1955), pp. 81-3, and Padel (1980-2) and in CPNE, pp 143-4 and 170, for similar substitution of lann by nant in Breton and Cornish place-names).
-Lincluden Kcb (Terregles) + river-name Cluden, see clūd and -an; the Benedictine nunnery here was probably endowed by Earl Uhtred in the 1160s, but its location in the parish of Terregles might hint at an earlier ecclesiastical site or landholding, see under egle:s; however, lack of lenition favours līnn-. - c2) The 'Lambert' group of place-names might be from lann-+-pert[h].
+c2) The 'Lambert' group of place-names might be from lann- + -pert[h].
 Few early forms are available, and those that are favour -p- without lenition (which would be expected whether the formation is a compound or a name-phrase).
-The Norman-French or Flemish personal name Lambert (from Land-berxt, a cognate of Old English Landbeorht) has doubtless influenced them, and may, in some cases, be the origin (as in Lamberton Bwk, in an area with evidence of Frankish settlement):

-Lambert Ladd Wml (Barton) PNWml2 p.
+The Norman-French or Flemish personal name Lambert (from \Land-ber $\chi t$ , a cognate of Old English Landbeorht) has doubtless influenced them, and may, in some cases, be the origin (as in Lamberton Bwk, in an area with evidence of Frankish settlement): Lambert Ladd Wml (Barton) PNWml2 p.
 213 [+ E dialect ladd 'a standing stone', see PNWml1 p xviii]: a standing stone on a boundary in Askham (A. Walker pers. comm.).
 Lampart Ntb (Haltwhistle): this is close to the Lampert Hills, below.
 Lampert Hills, with Lambertgarth, Cmb (Farlam) PNCmb p.
-85.

-Pouterlampert Rox (Castleton) + polter- (J. G. Wilkinson, pers. comm.)
+85. Pouterlampert Rox (Castleton) + \polter- (J. G. Wilkinson, pers. comm.)